• Skip to main content

 Growing out your eyebrows ahead of salons reopening?
 Here are 3 things that will help

-We’ve let our unruly brows run riot in lockdown, so an eyebrow shape is top of the list when salons reopen – there’s not long to go.
+We’ve let our unruly brows run riot in lockdown, so an eyebrow shape is top of the list when salons reopen – it’s something many of us are looking forward to.
 Some of us have taken matters into our own hands, getting pretty good at shaping our brows (or doing just enough to keep the monobrow at bay).

 Here are three things to bear in mind as you grow out your eyebrows.